v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-6-azdopipeline.md

 ## Set a secret pipeline variable

-There’s one variable, the perforce user password, that we want to keep hidden.
+There’s one variable, the Perforce user password, that we want to keep hidden.
 To do this:

 10. Click on Variables in the upper-right of the screen